 - 7. Replace any adapters that were removed to gain access to the battery.
-See "Installing adapters" on page 14 for instructions for replacing adapters. - 8.
+See "Installing adapters" on page 13 for instructions for replacing adapters. - 8.
 Replace the cover, and plug in the power cord.
-See "Replacing the cover and connecting the cables" on page 25.

-Note: When the computer is turned on for the first time after battery replacement, an error message might be displayed.
-This is normal after replacing the battery.

-- 9. Turn on the computer and all attached devices. - 10.
-Use the Setup Utility program to set the date and time and any passwords.
-See Chapter 2, "Using the Setup Utility program," on page 27.
+See "Installing adapters" on page 13. - Note: When the computer is turned on for the first time after battery replacement, an error message might be displayed.
+This is normal after replacing the battery. - 9.
+Turn on the computer and all attached devices. - 10.
+Use the CMOS Setup Utility program to set the date and time and any passwords.